 Deliberately setting a property on fire is arson, a criminal offense.
 In most cases, the crime is a felony, and that means years in jail and serious fines in the thousands.
 You may also be ordered – if convicted – to pay restitution for the property you allegedly burned.

 S.L.
-England, PLLC, an aggressive and resourceful criminal defense firm representing clients in Washington, D.C. and Virginia, knows how serious this offense can be for a person if convicted.
+England, PLLC, an aggressive and resourceful criminal defense firm representing clients in Washington, D.C. and Alexandria, VA, knows how serious this offense can be for a person if convicted.
 It’s not only the punishment you face, but the collateral consequences caused by having a criminal record – like difficulty finding a job or a safe place to live.

 What Is Arson in Washington, D.C.?

 A person commits arson when he or she destroys another person’s or entity’s property by fire.
 The property can be either real or personal property not belonging to the alleged offender.
 It is also criminal to burn your own property if doing so was intended to defraud or injure another person.
 The prosecutor must prove all the elements of the offense before you can be convicted, and that also means – you criminally intended to cause the fire to destroy or otherwise damage property.
 In some cases, too, the government must show that you acted without mitigation, meaning you did not act in the heat of passion after being adequately provoked.

 - if the property was not yours and the damage was valued at less than $200, you face up to $1,000 in fines and/or jail for up to 180 days;

 - if the property was not yours and the damage was valued at more than $200, you face up to $5,000 in fines and/or prison of up to 10 years;

 - if the property was yours and fraud is proven, you face up to 15 years in prison.